jermainebokoyo/Bio/README.md

 - 📚 I’m Studying Data Science Engineering
 - 🌱 I’m currently learning Python, SQL and some Back-end Dev. stuff :)
 - 👨🏾‍💻 I’m looking to grow and collaborate with other like-minded individuals
+- 👀 P.S. i have a private projects repository